DAY FIVE - THE LAST DAY

 THE NUN'S VALLEY.

-I REALLY like a good cup of coffee (I've been spoilt at 'ricci's), so when we found a good cafe, very close to out hotel that served an EXCELLENT cup, we were very happy.
+I REALLY like a good cup of coffee (I've been spoilt at Ricci's, our own Italian cafe), so when we found a good cafe, very close to our hotel that served an EXCELLENT cup, we were very happy.
 They don't serve it like we do, but it's just as good, and very tasty.
 Needless to say, we went there almost every day.

 Lutz told us they intended to walk to the top of the ridge, and we were welcome to join them.